Parallel Sparse and Data-Sparse Factorization-based Linear Solvers: Open Problems

 Despite tremendous progress in parallel algorithms for both structure-sparse and data-sparse direct solvers, there remain many open problems, both theoretical and practical.
 We list some of them in the following.

-\begin{itemize} \item \emph{GPU-resident solvers.} Today's GPU memory is orders of magnitude larger than that of ten years ago.
+\begin{itemize} \item \emph{GPU-resident solvers.} GPU memory capacity today is orders of magnitude larger than a decade ago.
 As such, many application codes are moved entirely to GPUs, avoiding the data transfer cost between CPU and GPU.
-This rquires the linear solvers to be running on GPUs as well.
+This requires the linear solvers to be running on GPUs as well.
 The open problems are mostly in the preprocessing steps that are largely on CPUs.
 These are all combinatorial algorithms and much less progress is achieved on GPUs.

 \item \emph{Distributed memory symmetric indefinite sparse direct solvers.} This capability is sorely needed by the optimization community.
 The symmetric $LDL^T$ factorization is highly desirable in numerical optimization methods that use second-order information, as it exposes matrix inertia needed to assess local convexity and KKT optimality.
 As of now, a robust and widely used algorithm is MA57~\cite{ma57}, but there is no reliable distributed memory code.